ivarsaris/PoolDrillz-MS2/README.md

 I made the backed functionalities before I added the styling.
 I started with the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) for working in Gitpod.
 I created a repository in GitHub and linked this to the template.
 I had debug set to True throughout the development process.
-I changed it to false upon deployment in order to make sure no sensitive data could be retreived.
-I set my sensitive environment variables in Heroku settings, so they can't be retreived.
+I changed it to false upon deployment in order to make sure no sensitive data could be retrieved.
+I set my sensitive environment variables in Heroku settings, so they can't be retrieved.

 ## Features